-The important thing is this: This is not the time to panic!
-You should be booking the highest priority vendors first.
-If you run a little over budget on a couple vendors that you really loved, just pull back the reins on a couple of those areas that were not as important to you.
+You should be booking the highest-priority vendors first.
+Run a little over budget on a couple of vendors that you really loved?
+Just pull back the reins on a couple of those areas that were not as important.

-Remember that it is your day!
-Don’t let a generic budget get in the way of you booking the services that are right for you
+Don’t let a wedding budget get in the way of booking the services that are right for you!